 Here, we provide information on all things travel related, including visas, booking transportation and accommodation, and sightseeing options in Ahmedabad and India.
 We strongly recommend that all applications and bookings be completed about two months in advance of the conference (by October 31) to ensure processing time and availability.
 If you have any questions that are not addressed here, please email firstname.lastname@example.org.

 All foreign nationals entering India are required to have a valid visa and a passport valid for at least 6 months after their date of entry.
 There should be at least two blank pages in the passport.
-There are several types of visas, and those traveling specifically for ICTD 2019 should apply for a Conference Visa.
-You may fill out an e-Visa Application if you are eligible (check eligibility here).
-If you cannot apply for an e-Visa, you may fill out a Regular Visa Application.
+The Indian government supports both the eVISA Application and Regular Visa Application methods.
 If you have a United States passport, you can apply here.
+There are several types of visas, and those traveling specifically for ICTD 2019 should apply for a conference visa (which follows the regular visa application process).
+To request a conference visa support letter, please fill out this form.
+Please note that we will be providing visa support letters only for conference visa applications.

 Regardless of the type of visa application, here are general tips on the application process: